-For the members of public outside the university, the lecture will take place in Lecture Room 3, on the first floor of the Arts Building (building R16 (red) on this map of the campus); for the disabled access further info can be found here.
-You can either drive to the Edgebaston campus of the University, or come with the train (there is a ‘University’ station – check the map).
+For the members of public outside the University of Birmingham, the lecture will take place in the Arts Main Lecture Theatre, on the first floor of the Arts Building (building R16 (red) on this map of the campus); for the disabled access further info can be found here.
+You can either drive to the Edgbaston campus of the University, or come with the train (there is a ‘University’ station – check the map).